EgoNormia

 Task

-Video 1: Visitor at Scenic Viewpoint
+Example Task 1: Visitor at Scenic Viewpoint

-Video 2: Fitness Training Session
+Example Task 2: Fitness Training Session

-Video 3: Furniture Moving Assistance
+Example Task 3: Furniture Moving Assistance

 -

-Subtask 1: Action Selection.
-In this subtask, the model is provided with video frames of an activity and five candidate actions.
+Subtask 1: Action Selection In this subtask, the model is provided with video frames of an activity and five candidate actions.
 Given these inputs, the model is asked to select the single most normatively appropriate action to perform in the context

 -

-Subtask 2: Justification Selection.
-In this subtask, the model is provided with the same visual input as in Subtask 1 and is asked to select the best justification supporting its chosen normative action.
+Subtask 2: Justification Selection In this subtask, the model is provided with the same visual input as in Subtask 1 and is asked to select the best justification supporting its chosen normative action.

 -

-Subtask 3: Sensibility.
-To measure whether models understand the features that make action normative in context, we evaluate whether they can select the sensible (i.e. normative, but not necessarily best) options from the given actions.
+Subtask 3: Sensibility To measure whether models understand the features that make action normative in context, we evaluate whether they can select the sensible (i.e. normative, but not necessarily best) options from the given actions.

 Benchmark Generation